-If you’re wondering whether to save money or pay off debt, the answer is clear, but only through the end of January.
-While the penalty-free repayment break remains in effect, refilling your rainy day fund should be a priority.
-This way, you’ll have a cushion in case you need to dip back into the fund to afford student loan payments down the road.
+If you’re wondering whether to save money or pay off debt, the answer is clear, but only through September.
+While the penalty-free student loan interest freeze remains in effect, refilling your rainy day fund should be a priority.
+This way, you’ll have a cushion in case you need to dip back into the fund to afford loan payments down the road.

 Generally, it’s wise to carry three to six months’ worth of expenses in your accessible savings account.
-With the future of the unemployment rate uncertain, however, the more savings you sock away, the better off you’ll be.
+With the future of the unemployment rate uncertain, though, the more savings you sock away, the better off you’ll be.

 The CARES Act promised an additional reprieve for federal student loan borrowers in default: a halt to collections and garnishments of wages and other monetary benefits.
-The Department of Education has also said it would refund $1.8 million worth of recent seizures.
+The Department of Education has also said it would refund $1.8 billion worth of recent seizures.
 (If you haven’t been made whole, learn about how this borrower retrieved her tax refund.)

 To avoid such penalties in the future, strategize how to get your loans out of default.
-Your options for federally-owned debt includes:
+Your options for federally owned debt include the following: